saibulusu/saibulusu.github.io/README.md

 Implementation of the framework for MapReduce, which parses many large files using multithreading and locks.
 Technologies Used: C, Vim, tmux.

-**File System Checker** - Introduction to Operating Systems - Rehan Madhugiri
+**File System Checker** - Introduction to Operating Systems - with Rehan Madhugiri
 Implemented a file system checker for the xv6 operating system.
 Extra features include revisions made to the file system image in order to restore consistency.
 Technologies Used: C, Vim, tmux.